Watchmakers fret over China sales slump

 Luxury watch makers have expanded at breakneck speed in recent years in Greater China, which includes Hong Kong, Macao and Taiwan as well as the mainland - and enjoyed double-digit sales growth rates there until last summer.

-“All watches costing more than 1,800 francs are having difficulties in China at the moment,” said TAG Heuer Chief Executive Jean-Christophe Babin, soon to be head of LVMH’s jewelery brand Bulgari.
+“All watches costing more than 1,800 francs are having difficulties in China at the moment,” said TAG Heuer Chief Executive Jean-Christophe Babin, soon to be head of LVMH’s jewellery brand Bulgari.

 TAG Heuer’s watches sell for an average price of 4,500 Swiss francs and Omega’s and Patek’s price tags are well above that.